Bujyu/CV/README.md

 #
 - First version starts on 2017/03/08
-  - incomplete
+  - Complete the draft of resume, using latex to typeset?

 # ToDo-list of CV
-- [ ] Write down the draft of resume
+- [X] Write down the draft of resume
 - [ ] Write down the draft of CV
 - [ ] Use the latex to typeset CU
 - [ ] English version fo CV